LeToteTeam/Stardaze/README.md

-# LTGQL
+# Gorilla Query Language
 ## A Swift GraphQL Serializer

-LTGQL was born out of a need to create GraphQL queries in a typesafe way in Swift applications.
+Gorilla Query Language was born out of a need to create GraphQL queries in a typesafe way in Swift applications.
 View the GraphQL spec [here](https://facebook.github.io/graphql).

+### Approaching this Libray:
+The best way to start if you are unfamiliar with GraphQL is by looking at `Field`.
+From there, move on to `QueryOperation` and `Document`.

 ### Example Usage: